Short Manaslu Circuit Trek

 Essential Information

-Trekking in the Manaslu region requires several special permits because it is a restricted area.
+Trekking in the Manaslu region requires special trekking permits because it is a restricted area.
 These permits help protect the environment, local culture, and ensure safety for trekkers.
 All trekkers must carry valid permits, and they are usually arranged through trekking agencies to make the process easier.
 Without these permits, trekkers are not allowed to enter the restricted areas, so it’s essential to arrange them before starting the trek.

 Manaslu Restricted Area Permit (MRAP)

-This is the most important permit for trekking in the Manaslu region.
+This is the most important permit for trekking to Manaslu region.
 The RAP is issued by the Nepal government and allows entry into the restricted areas around Mount Manaslu.
 Trekkers must carry a passport copy, trekking details, and pay a fee.
 The number of trekkers allowed per week is limited to help preserve the natural and cultural environment.

 Manaslu Conservation Area Permit (MCAP)